Saint Simon Characteristics

-According to the characteristics of the 12 apostles, the interesting thing about Simon is that he is never mentioned throughout The Bible, except to list his name as one of the twelve disciples.
+The interesting thing about researching the characteristics of Saint Simon is that he is never mentioned throughout The Bible, except to list his name as one of the twelve disciples.

 The word Canaanite as used to describe Simon is actually a term that relates to his position as a member of the zealots, a political party.

 Simon the Zealot, one of Jesus Christ’s 12 apostles, is a mystery character in the Bible.
 We have one tantalizing bit of information about him, which has led to an ongoing debate among Bible scholars.

 In some versions of the Bible (such as the Amplified Bible), he is called Simon the Cananaean.
 Simon the Zealot was rebellious and fearless, but when h met Jesus, he became a lover of God and purpose.

 Simon was a rabid revolutionist, a fearless firebrand of agitation.

 He was twenty-eight years old when he became attached to the apostles.
 He was a fiery agitator and was also a man who spoke much without thinking.
 He had been a merchant in Capernaum before he turned his entire attention to the patriotic organization of the Zealots.

 He was a rebel by nature and an iconoclast by training, but Jesus won him for the higher concepts of the kingdom of heaven.
 He had always identified himself with the party of protest, but he now joined the party of progress, unlimited and eternal progression of spirit and truth.
 Simon was a man of intense loyalties and warm personal devotions, and he did profoundly love Jesus.